The Cop Number of the One-Cop-Moves Game on Planar Graphs: Some Preparatory Lemmas

 The next technical lemma will be used to devise an evasion tactic for $\ga$ in a set of game configurations.
 More generally, the sort of tactic described in the proof of this lemma will often be used by $\ga$ to escape to the centre of a pentagonal face.
-It may be described informally as follows. $\ga$ first tries to move to the centre of a neighbouring face, say $U'$.
-Then at least one cop (say $\la_1$) will be forced to guard the centre of $U'$.
+It may be described informally as follows. $\ga$ starts from the centre of a pentagonal face $U$ and she first tries to move to the centre of a neighbouring face, say $U'$.
+Then at least one cop (say $\la_1$) will be forced to protect the centre of $U'$.
 Just before $\la_1$ can catch $\ga$ in $U'$, $\ga$ deviates from her original path towards the centre of $U'$ and moves towards the centre of yet another neighbouring face, say $U''$, such that $\ga$ is closer to the centre of $U''$ than $\la_1$ is.
-Since at most cop can move during any round, the speed of the remaining two cops ($\la_2$ and $\la_3$) will be reduced as $\la_1$ is chasing $\ga$.
+Since at most one cop can move during any round, the speed of the remaining two cops ($\la_2$ and $\la_3$) will be reduced as $\la_1$ is chasing $\ga$.
 Thus all three cops will be sufficiently far away from the centre of $U''$ during the round when $\ga$ deviates from her original path, and this will allow $\ga$ to successfully reach the centre of $U''$.